olivia-1221/Bookmark/README.md

 ## User Stories (Phase 0 & 1)

-- As a user, I want to be able to input a new book with a title & author
+- As a user, I want to be able to input a new book with a title & author.
-- As a user, I want to be able to rate a book on a scale of 1-5️
+- As a user, I want to be able to rate a book on a scale of 1-5️.
-- As a user, I want to be able to view my reading history as a list
+- As a user, I want to be able to view my reading history as a list.
 - As a user, I want to be able to view certain statistics:
   - total book #
   - average rating